Lehr- und Lerntechnologien/Research and Cooperations/Research areas

 Graz University of Technology is one of the pioneering universities in the sector of freely accessible educational materials, not least thanks to its OER policy.
 Our organisational unit researches and publishes on the topic of Open Educational Resources, their dissemination and impact at universities and creates and evaluates its own OER.

 The web-based analysis of learner data to improve and support the learning process is another area of research.
-Numerous applications for primary and secondary education are constantly being developed to gain new insights.
+Appealing applications for primary and secondary education are constantly being developed to gain new insights.

 E-Assessment (digital exams)